Expo 2020: Expo City Dubai

-After the six-month-long running of Expo 2020, the site used for the fair will become part of a 3,000,000 square meter development called Expo City Dubai.
+After the six-month-long running of Expo 2020, the site used for the fair became part of a 3,000,000 square meter development called Expo City Dubai.
 Earlier branded as District 2020, Expo City Dubai is designed to be a "15-minute city" and will include 200,000 sq m of commercial and residential spaces with buildings like the Al Wasl Dome being retained in the district's design.
 Abiding by the rule of sustainability, Terra - The Sustainability Pavilion will become a children and science centre, while Alif - The Mobility Pavilion will become an office building.
 Mission Possible - The Opportunity Pavilion will be rebuilt as the Expo 2020 Museum and the UAE Pavilion will become the UAE's cultural centre.
 Only some of the most popular pavilions like those of India, Egypt and Saudi Arabia will remain as it is.
 The Water Feature and Garden in the Sky attractions are set to remain.
 Two hospitals, a school, and 200,000 square meters of office space will be added.
 The district will be well-connected to the rest of the city and country by road and is located near the Al Maktoum International Airport.
 The Expo 2020 metro station, located next to the Al Wasl Gate, will be renamed as Expo City Metro Station in the future.
 The ROVE Hotel will also stay.

 In 2022, Sheikh Mohammed bin Rashid Al Maktoum, PM and VP of the UAE and Ruler of Dubai, announced the new plan for District 2020 as Expo City Dubai.
-Later that year, Sheikh Mohamed bin Zayed Al Nahyan, the President of the UAE, announced that the COP28 Climate Summit will be held in Expo City Dubai.
-The development opened on October 1, 2022.
+Later that year, Sheikh Mohamed bin Zayed Al Nahyan, the president of the UAE, announced that the COP28 Climate Summit would be held in Expo City Dubai.
+The development opened on 1 October 2022.

 Ahead of the official opening of the Expo City, visitors will be able to visit the Alif Pavilion – The Mobility Pavilion, and Terra Pavilion – The Sustainability Pavilion, as early as September 1.
 Expo City Dubai will also feature an education program where students can participate in a number of experiences, exhibits and interactive workshops.
 The tickets for the Alif and Terra pavilions cost AED 50 per person.